Mahe94/mahe94.github.io/_projects/2_project.md

 - Computational complexity (lower bounds and barriers)

 A key goal is to understand both **what can be built** and **what cannot be built** under standard assumptions.

-## Results

-This project has led to several results, including:

-### Constructions

-We construct encryption schemes that achieve incompressibility under appropriate assumptions, showing that strong forms of structural randomness are achievable in cryptography.

-### Barriers

-We also identify fundamental limitations, demonstrating that certain natural approaches to incompressibility cannot work.
-These barriers help clarify the exact power required to achieve incompressible ciphertexts.

-### Advanced security guarantees

-We study incompressibility in combination with stronger notions such as:

-- Leakage resilience
-- Key-dependent message (KDM) security

-These results show that incompressibility can coexist with rich and demanding cryptographic guarantees.